-18 COM(2016) 0205
+COM(2016) 0205

-19 COM(2016) 205 final
+&lt;sup>21 COM(2016) 205 final

-interoperability of Eurodac with the Schengen Information Systems (SIS)and, the Visa Information Systems (VIS), and examine if there is a need to revise the legal framework for law enforcement access to Eurodae) Europol, and any new relevant information systems developed in the area of freedom, security and justice, in order to enhance effective cooperation among Member States in managing external borders and combatting serious crime.
+any new relevant information systems developed in the area of freedom, security and justice, in order to enhance effective cooperation among Member States in managing external borders and combatting serious crime.
 In particular, an assessment should be made as to whether interoperability should be established between Eurodac and the Entry-Exist-System (EES) in order to allow consultation between the EES and Eurodac of the data of third-country nationals or stateless persons having exceeded the maximum duration of authorised stay.
 Amendment 15 (14a) Eu-LISA should establish a secure communication channel between the EES central system and the Eurodac central system in order to enable interoperability between them.
-It is necessary to connect the two central systems to allow for the transfer to Eurodac of the biometric data of a third-country national registered in the EES where registration of those biometric data are required by this Regulation. o c c c c c c c c c c c c c c c c c c c --- ---
+It is necessary to connect the two central systems to allow for the transfer to Eurodac of the biometric data of a third-country national registered in the EES where registration of those biometric data are required by this Regulation.
+Deletion

-(15)It is essential in the fight against terrorist offences and other serious criminal offences for the law enforcement authorities to have the fullest and most up-todate information if they are to perform their tasks.
-The information contained in Eurodac is necessary for the purposes of the prevention, detection investigation of terrorist offences as referred to in Council Framework Decision 2002/475/JHA of 13 June 2002 on eombating terrorism20 or of other serious criminal offences as referred to in Council Framework Decision 2002/584/JHA of 13 June 2002 on the European arrest warrant and the surrender procedures between Member States21.
-Therefore, the data in Eurodac should be available. subject to the conditions set out in this Regulation, for comparison by the designated authorities of Member States and the European
+(15)It is essential in the fight against terrorist offences and other serious criminal offences for the law enforcement authorities to have the fullest and most up-to-date information if they are to perform their tasks.
+The information contained in Eurodac is necessary for the purposes of the prevention, detection or investigation of terrorist offences as referred to in Council Framework Decision 2002/475/JHA of 13 June 2002 on combating terrorism or of other serious criminal offences as referred to in Council Framework Decision 2002/584/JHA of 13 June 2002 on the European arrest warrant and the surrender procedures between Member States.
+Therefore, the data in Eurodac should be available. subject to the conditions set out in this Regulation, for comparison by the designated authorities of Member States and the European Police Office (Europol).

-It is essential in the fight against terrorist offences and other serious criminal offences for the law enforcement authorities to have the fullest and most up-todate information if they are to perform their tasks.
-The information contained in Eurodac is necessary for the purposes of the prevention, detection or investigation, investigation or prosecution of terrorist offences as referred to in Directive (EU) 2017/... of the European Parliament and of the Council [combating terrorism and replacing Council Framework Decision 2002/475/JHA and amending Council Decision 2005/671/JHA]22 or of other serious criminal offences as referred to in Council Framework Decision 2002/584/JHA23 Therefore, the data in Eurodac should be available, subject to the conditions set out in this
+(15) It is essential in the fight against terrorist offences and other serious criminal offences for the law enforcement authorities to have the fullest and most up-todate information if they are to perform their tasks.
+The information contained in Eurodac is necessary for the purposes of the prevention, detection or investigation, investigation or prosecution of terrorist offences as referred to in Directive (EU) 2017/... of the European Parliament and of the Council Icombating terrorism and replacing Council Framework Decision 2002/475/JHA and amending Council Decision 2005/671/JHA] or of other serious criminal offences as referred to in Council Framework Decision 2002/584/JHA Therefore, the data in Eurodac should be available, subject to the conditions set out in this